 For example, we may choose to exercise a vote against an increase in director/executive remuneration if we feel a company has not behaved in an appropriate way or fallen short of our ESG expectations.

-Our proxy voting policy is publicly available and we report annually on our proxy voting dashboard to see how we have voted.
+Our proxy voting policy is publicly available and visit our proxy voting dashboard to see how we have voted.

 Collaborating to get better outcomesTelstraSuper has a number of strategic partnerships and regularly works with the wider industry to build our influence.